Subscribe to our Youtube Channel here

 Like podcasts?
 Find our full archive here or anywhere you listen to podcasts: search Community IT Innovators Nonprofit Technology Topics on Apple, Spotify, Google, Stitcher, Pandora, and more.
 Or ask your smart speaker.

 How secure is your organization?

 Join Community IT CTO Matt Eshleman in a new webinar that will explore risk assessment and cybersecurity preparedness options.
-Community IT released a self-assessment quiz that will give you documentation of your cybersecurity readiness.

 Many nonprofits are building cybersecurity policies from the ground up.